B-Ricey763/resume/resume.typ

   // - https://www.roblox.com/games/9952146048/Marble-Run-Tycoon
   //    - Marble run tycoon: 14 mil visits, 66 active
-  [Script, record, and edit programming tutorials on advanced concepts in the Roblox Studio Game Engine contributing to over 45 million game visits for my subscribers], [Educate an auidence of more than 15,000 subscribers with over 2 million total views on essential CS concepts], [Analyze retention data to increase content interactions to reach an annual revenue of over \$1,500], )
+  [Script, record, and edit programming tutorials on advanced concepts in the Roblox Studio Game Engine contributing to over 45 million game visits for my subscribers], [Educate an audience of more than 15,000 subscribers with over 2 million total views on essential CS concepts], [Analyze retention data to increase content interactions to reach an annual revenue of over \$1,500], )
  #resume_heading[Projects]

+#project_item(
+  name: "Intuitive Navigation Assistance from an Active Wearable Exoskeleton",
+  skills: "Python, GPS, Linux",
+  date: "March 2025 - Present",
+  [Architected a multithreaded Python project on a raspberry Pi to navigate user through exoskeleton movements], [Orchestrated Camera, IMU, GPS, and high-powered leg-mounted motors using RedisDB, web sockets, and gpsd], [Extensively tested GPS and camera integration to reduce interference and errors by 50% using a custom web dashboard] )

+#project_item(
+  name: "XR Treatment for Age-Related Macular Degeneration (AMD)",
+  date: "August 2024 - Present",
+  skills: "Unity, C#, Typescript, React",
+  [Leverage Meta XR SDKs to track eye movement 120 times a second in Unity to diagnose and treat AMD], [Develop a game with 2 tests and 1 training scene to identify and reinforce a preferred retinal locus], [Designed a web dashboard using React, Apache, and SQLite to visualize test results for doctors at Emory University], )

 // #project_item(
 //   name: "Intake AI",